ISO/IEC 9995: Complementary Latin group layout

 For cases where no national keyboard layout is available, or to be used as an additional group on layouts designed for other scripts than Latin, the standard specifies a “Complementary Latin group layout”.
 It is based on the “harmonized 48 graphic key keyboard arrangement” as defined in ISO/IEC 9995-2 (see description above).
 The assignment shown with red background shall occur once at one of the indicated positions.

 ISO/IEC 9995-4

 ISO/IEC 9995-4 specifies the layout of the numeric section of a keyboard, if such one exists.
 It is subdivided into the function zone (shown with grey background in the left figure) and the numeric zone (shown with white background).
 The leftmost key in the lowest row may span to the left, occupying the position shown with yellow background.

-The decimal digits 1…9 may be arranged in an “1-2-3 layout” (shown in green, named according to the keys in the D row), or in a ”7-8-9 layout” (shown in blue).
+The decimal digits 1…9 may be arranged in a “1-2-3 layout” (shown in green, named according to the keys in the D row), or in a “7-8-9 layout” (shown in blue).